agsb/f2u/README.md

 Many challenges to resolve, how make a minimal bios, what basic word must set, how update flash memory, how access internal resources, etc. Learn from previous many implementations of Forth and adapt to survive.

-For comparation, in 1979, the Von Newman architeture PDP-11, Programmed Data Processor, was also eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices,but with unifed memory addressing. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.
+For comparation, in 1979, the Von Newman architeture PDP-11, Programmed Data Processor, was also eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices, but with unifed memory addressing. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.

-The PDP-11 had successful implementations of Forth, by Charles H. Moore reported in 1974, <https://library.nrao.edu/public/memos/comp/CDIR_17.pdf>, and a Fig-Forth by Johm S. James in 1980.
+The PDP-11 had successful implementations of Forth, by Charles H. Moore reported in 1974, <https://library.nrao.edu/public/memos/comp/CDIR_17.pdf>, and a Fig-Forth by John S. James in 1980, <http://www.forth.org/fig-forth/fig-forth_PDP-11.pdf>

 In back 1968, Charles H. Moore creates Forth in a IBM-1130, <https://github.com/monsonite/1968-FORTH>,"The IBM 1130 was a fairly simple 16-bit computer, with a load-store architecture, a single accumulator and three index registers X1, X2, X3, stored at locations 01, 02, 03 in the core memory." <https://github.com/monsonite/1968-FORTH>